vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 This feature creates a new vendor instance and is stored in storage.
 It is implemented by creating `CreateVendorCommand` and `CreateVendorCommandParser` It is then hook to EventWise where user is able to create a new vendor by using the vendor command.

+### View specific event Feature

+#### Implementation
+The view specific event is a feature that allows users to view a specific event's details as well as other related information such as the venue, list of vendors and guests

 ### Add Person to Event Feature